 The vineyard is planted to a vine density typical of the appellation at 6,000 vines per hectare.
 One of the goals at the estate is to use phenolically ripe fruit, when possible and low yields, which have been averaging only 22 hectoliters per hectare!

 Following the difficulties in the 2013 vintage, Chateau Rocheyron moved to 100% organic and biodynamic farming.
-By 2020 they were certified for both biodynamic and organic farming.
+Today, they are certified for both biodynamic and organic farming.

-In fact, the winery at the property was almost non existent, so they were forced to construct a new, albeit small cellar, once the property was purchased.
-The 2010, their debut vintage was vinified at Chateau Faugeres.
+2010, their debut vintage was vinified at Chateau Faugeres.
+That was because, at the time of the purchase, the cellars were almost nonexistent, so they were forced to construct a new, albeit small cellar, once the property was purchased.
 The renovation was completed in 2011.

-The new cellar includes 7 cement vats that range in size from 32 hectoliters up to 42 hectoliters.
+Once everything was completed, the new cellar included 7 cement vats that range in size from 32 hectoliters up to 42 hectoliters.
 They also added 3 stainless steel tanks that are smaller in size at just 12 hectoliters each.
-The variances in size allow for more parcel by parcel vinification.
+The variances in size allow for more parcel-by-parcel vinification.

 There is a second wine, La Fleur de Rocheyron.
 The annual production of Chateau Rocheyron is small at close to 750 cases per vintage.
 The remainder of the production is placed in their second wine.